2019 Albania earthquake: Damage

 In the immediate aftermath, 2,500 people became displaced by the earthquake and are temporarily being accommodated either in the Niko Dovana Stadium of Durrës in tents or in hotels.
 Turkey evacuated 23 of its citizens from Albania to a hospital located in Izmir province.

-On 30 November Prime Minister Rama announced the end of the search and rescue operation, as no more bodies were expected to be under the rubble.
+On 30 November, Prime Minister Rama announced the end of the search and rescue operation, as no more bodies were expected to be under the rubble.
 According to his statement, about 2,000 people were injured from the earthquake in total, with more than 4,000 being left homeless in the disaster's aftermath.
-Preliminary figures showed that more than 1,465 buildings in the capital Tirana suffered serious damage, in addition to about 900 in nearby Durrës.
-The first funeral for the deceased was held on Friday with hundreds of people in attendance including President Meta and Prime Minister Rama.
+Preliminary figures indicated that more than 1,465 buildings in the capital Tirana suffered serious damage, in addition to about 900 in nearby Durrës.
+The first funeral for the deceased was held on Friday, with hundreds of people in attendance, including President Meta and Prime Minister Rama.

 Earthquake damage is being checked by civil engineers from the European Union, United States and local experts to assess whether buildings are structurally sound, unsafe and required demolition or just needed replastering.
-Demolition of damaged structures deemed unsafe, some through remote control explosions by the Albanian army began, with others to follow suit in future.
+Demolition of damaged structures deemed unsafe, some through remote control explosions by the Albanian army, began, with others to follow suit in the future.
 The Prosecutor's office ordered on 3 December that it needed lists of damaged buildings from police and municipal authorities before permission was granted for demolition, due to pending investigations.

 The EU office in Albania estimated that some 1.9 million people out of a total population of 2.8 million have been affected by the earthquake.
-Of those, more than 3,000 people were injured, 14,000 became homeless and throughout Albania 14,000 buildings were damaged of which 2,500 are rendered uninhabitable.
-According to the Albanian government, in mid 13 December 000 people were "accommodated" in shelter, of whom 5,000 were placed in hotels.
+Of those, more than 3,000 people were injured, 14,000 became homeless and throughout Albania 14,000 buildings were damaged, of which 2,500 are rendered uninhabitable.
+According to the Albanian government, in mid-December 13,000 people were placed in shelters, of whom 5,000 were placed in hotels.
 A fortnight after the event, some rural earthquake victims in the impact zone stated that government aid was either inadequate to non-existent and that they were still living in a dire situation.
 Official data in early January stated that 10,000 people were still sheltering in tents.
 In late January 2020, 48,000 dwellings and structures have undergone inspection and the government has identified 35 areas in 10 municipalities for future rebuilding work.

-In early February 2020, the Albanian government publicised figures that earthquake damage to private and public properties cost €844 million.
-Full reconstruction costs are estimated at €1.07 billion, with €800 million devoted to the rebuilding of homes and the rest allocated for repairing health centres, schools and infrastructure damaged by the earthquake.
-Other structures, such as 321 kindergartens and schools sustained €72 million worth of damage.
-A total of 11,490 homes were rendered damaged or destroyed and another 83,000 are in need of repairs.
+In early February 2020, the Albanian government put the damage figure at €985 million (US$1.09 billion).
+More than 11,000 buildings were destroyed, and 83,000 others were damaged.
+More than 200,000 people were affected by the earthquake, and the government estimated that bout €1.1 billion (US$1.21 billion) is required for post-earthquake reconstruction.